Absosh/Hangry/README.md

 ## Overview
 Hangry is a comprehensive food delivery application designed to provide users with a seamless and enjoyable experience when browsing, ordering, and managing food deliveries.
 The application leverages modern web technologies to offer a responsive and user-friendly interface that works flawlessly across various devices.
 Whether you're craving a quick snack or planning a full-course meal, Hangry makes it easy to find and order your favorite dishes from local restaurants.

+This README highlights the core application flow, technology stack, setup steps, and deployment notes for the project.

 The application features a robust backend built with Node.js and Express, ensuring secure and efficient handling of user data and orders.
 With MongoDB as the database, Hangry can store and retrieve data quickly and reliably.
 The frontend, developed using React and Tailwind CSS, provides a visually appealing and intuitive user interface.
 Additionally, the integration of Cloudinary allows for efficient media management, ensuring that images and other media files are handled seamlessly.

 Hangry also prioritizes security, with features like JWT-based user authentication, input sanitization, and secure HTTP headers.
 The application is designed to be scalable and maintainable, making it a reliable choice for both users and developers.